DEVOTIONALS

 receive for serving the Lord, and he probably had a desire

-“Well done good and faithful servant!”
+service, “Well done, good and faithful servant!”

 His master replied, ‘Well done, good and faithful